Spacial/csstuff/README.md

   * The [memkind](https://github.com/memkind/memkind) library is a user extensible heap manager built on top of jemalloc which enables control of memory characteristics and a partitioning of the heap between kinds of memory.
 * [MODERN C++ FOR C PROGRAMMERS: PART 1](https://ds9a.nl/articles/posts/c++-1/) has [PART 5](https://ds9a.nl/articles/posts/cpp-5/) already.
 * [cs01/gdbgui](https://github.com/cs01/gdbgui/): Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will open in your browser.
+* [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines): The C++ Core Guidelines are a set of tried-and-true guidelines, rules, and best practices about coding in C++

 #### KDE/Qt